 - How to become a hill climbing star

-Breathing is about taking in oxygen, to provide heat and energy in the muscles, and getting carbon dioxide out.
+Breathing is about taking in oxygen, a key ingredient in the chemical reactions that power your muscles, and getting carbon dioxide out.
 Crucially though, there are two parts to this process.

-This distinction is crucial because exercise physiology has placed enormous importance on the second part – oxygen transport – and completely discounted the former – the lungs.
+This distinction is crucial because exercise physiology has placed enormous importance on the second part – oxygen transport – and has sometimes guilty of ignoring the former – the lungs.